uchennaanya/uchennaanya/README.md

 ## Hi there, I'm Uchenna Martins Anya 👋 :man:&zwj;💻

 I'm a software engineer who is passionate about making the web a safe place for all.
-Some technologies I enjoy working with include Bootstrap, PHP, Ruby, Ruby on Rails, Javascript, WordPress, Ruby, ReactJs, HTML, CSS, SaaS.
+Some technologies I enjoy working with include Bootstrap, PHP, Ruby, Ruby on Rails, Javascript, WordPress, Ruby, ReactJs, HTML, NodeJS, ReactJS, CSS, SaaS, AWS, Azure, Google Cloud.

 - 🔭 I’m currently working as a Freelance Developer
 - 👯 I’m looking to collaborate with other developers around the world